philloooo/pwa-unique-id/explainer.md

 #### Android implementations

-When discussing behaviors on Android, this doc is exclusively only covering Chromium-based browsers on Android. iOS Safari doesn't support updating installed apps so this document has minimal impact on functionality on iOS Safari.
+When referring to behaviors on Android, this doc is specifically talking about Chromium-based browsers on Android. iOS Safari doesn't support updating installed apps so this document has minimal impact on functionality on iOS Safari.

+Firefox Android uses start_url as the app id and also supports updating installed apps, so it behaves similarly to Chromium Desktop on this subject.

 #### Desktop implementations

 When discussing behaviors on desktop, this doc covers Chromium-based browsers.
-MacOS Safari doesn't support installing PWAs.
+MacOS Safari and Firefox on desktop don't support installing PWAs.

 ## Problem statement

 The [appmanifest spec](https://www.w3.org/TR/appmanifest/) doesn’t explicitly define what uniquely identifies a PWA.
-Currently, on the desktop versions of Chromium-based browsers, PWA are uniquely identified by ` start_url ` and Android Chromium-based browsers use `manifest_url` instead.
+Currently, on the desktop versions of Chromium-based browsers and Firefox on Android, PWAs are uniquely identified by ` start_url ` and Android Chromium-based browsers use `manifest_url` instead.
 We need a uniformed mechanism to uniquely identify PWAs because: